ShmuelAppleton/release-restricted/README.md

-# Example
+# Release Restricted
-An example greeter plugin
+A plugin to restrict the use of content introduced after a specified date.